FlorianSeidel/DevOps_Capstone/README.md

 #### Future Plans

-- Have a look at security aspects.
+- Have a look at security.
 Currently only the bare minimum has been done.
 - Secure the Tiller deployment
 - Add test automation after deployment
 - Make cluster auto-scaling work